zhengcan/sbt-skywalking/README.md

 Developer are freely to add / delete / modify the content if the SkyWalking folder, eg, remove unnecessary plugins.
 In fact, only `agent` folder in SkyWalking folder will be used in this plugin.
 Developer may delete all anything else.

+### Not download SkyWalking distribution

+If developer disabled download feature by using `skyWalkingDownload`, this plugin will try to download agent jar from maven central repository.
+But all plugins and activations muse be explicitly declared by using `skyWalkingPlugins` and `skyWalkingActivations`.

+By disable the download feature, no JARs are necessary to be pushed to scm.